talmonf/kombuchify.github.io/docs/how-to.md

 ---
 id: how-to
 slug: /
-title: How to do Kombucha
+title: How to do kombucha
 ---